 One way we could have overcome the need for these manual adjustments would be if we’d set say a standard background shape for all the icons.
 So they could all have gone on a a rounded rectangle or square, for example.
 You’ll see this on some other sets of icon designs.

-However, hands up, we didn’t actually think about this until afterwards.
+However, hands up, we didn’t actually think of this until afterwards.
 And to be honest, we think this would have made our designs too uniform.
 We think there’s enough consistency across the designs.
 But there’s also enough variation in the types of icons, that it’s a good fit for our brand.

 And so, once we’d published the icon to the page, it was a case of then repeating the same process on the next icon.
 And for all the remaining icons until we were done.